Square root of a matrix

 In mathematics, the square root of a matrix extends the notion of square root from numbers to matrices.
 A matrix B is said to be a square root of A if the matrix product BB is equal to A.

 Some authors use the name square root or the notation A^{1/2} only for the specific case when A is positive semidefinite, to denote the unique matrix B that is positive semidefinite and such that BB = B^{T}B = A (for real-valued matrices, where B^{T} is the transpose of B).

-Less frequently, the name square root may be used for any factorization of a positive semidefinite matrix A as B^{T}B = A, as in the Cholesky factorization, even if BB ≠ A. This distinct meaning is discussed in Positive definite matrix § Decomposition.
+Less frequently, the name square root may be used for any factorization of a positive semidefinite matrix A as B^{T}B = A, as in the Cholesky factorization, even if BB ≠ A. This distinct meaning is discussed in the article Definite matrix § Decomposition.